 It is not very common to develop a brand new metropolis at a new location that was originally not inhabited by humans.
 The few cities that were built from scratch, such as Washington DC or Shenzhen, were also occupied by people earlier.
 However, those locations were not urbanised, and economies of those locations changed considerably after installation of the new city.
 Most of the new developments are on the outskirts of an existing city.
 These developments have their own identity, often with an independent name and unique character.
 These new areas present opportunities to introduce smart ideas right from the stage of initial planning.
 Infrastructure, security cameras, gas and water pipes, sensors can all be planned for from the beginning.
 This makes it easier, simpler, and cheaper to implement and manage, compared to retrofitting in an existing city.
-Developing a city from scratch is like drawing on a blank piece of paper.

 Transforming an existing city is a more complex exercise.
 Significant investments have already been made in developing what exists today, and to change that to something new is generally not feasible—either financially or politically.
 So, these transformative ideas are usually brought out when there are parts of the city that needs a replacement or augmentation.
 For our discussion through the rest of this chapter, we will focus only on the transformation of an existing city.